Uclusion/uclusion-blog/_posts/2021-09-27-what-is-uclusion.md

 But simply moving a meeting online doesn't guarantee success either.
 For instance, I was on a team had a spreadsheet where we voted on priorities.
-A few of us assigned ourselves the top item but unfortunately the spreadsheet didn't record the certainty or reasons behind the votes.
+A few of us assigned ourselves the top item but unfortunately the spreadsheet didn't record the certainty or reasons behind the votes or give us a way to change the plan later.
 It turned out this project's popularity was a result of recent incidents in production and those incidents stopped and our code was never deployed.

 ## Reducing the Cost of Collaboration
 Any simple implementation of a meeting in an app will solve meeting's first problem - that they are point in time.
 It's